389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

     /usr/bin/ldapsearch -x -D "cn=directory manager" -w password -b o=netscaperoot \
     '(&(cn=configuration)(objectclass=nsadminconfig))'

-There is an attribute in this entry called **nsServerSecurity** - set to "on" to enable SSL, "off" otherwise (or absent).
+There is an attribute in this entry called **nsServerSecurity** - set to "on" to enable TLS/SSL, "off" otherwise (or absent).

 ### cn=encryption entry for Admin Server